BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-20-7x-faster-rails-development-server.md

 Visit a page with `?pp=flamegraph` and instead of displaying the page, it displays a Flame Graph!

-Flame Graphs are disable for assets by default, so comment out [this line](https://github.com/MiniProfiler/rack-mini-profiler/blob/a0117654f02e97db999ba41a20c8c4c5d5291ace/lib/mini_profiler_rails/railtie.rb#L23) to render a Flame Graph for assets.
+Flame Graphs are disabled for assets by default, so comment out [this line](https://github.com/MiniProfiler/rack-mini-profiler/blob/a0117654f02e97db999ba41a20c8c4c5d5291ace/lib/mini_profiler_rails/railtie.rb#L23) to render a Flame Graph for assets.

 Here is a Flame Graph for rendering `/assets/jquery.js`:

 ![Original Flame Graph](/images/posts/2015/apr/perf-flamegraph-assets.png)

-90% of the time serving assets is spent running the garbage collector because of a OutOfBandGC rack middleware.
-While this middleware had a positive impact in production, it was responsible for slowing down serving assets in development environment by 14x.
+90% of the time, serving assets was spent running the garbage collector because of an OutOfBandGC rack middleware.
+While this middleware had a positive impact in production, it was also responsible for slowing down serving assets in the development environment by 14x.

-We disabled the OutOfBandGC in development environment to serve assets in 0.5 seconds instead of 7 seconds.
+We disabled the OutOfBandGC in the development environment to serve assets in 0.5 seconds, instead of 7 seconds.
 Serving a page with assets would take 5 seconds instead of 10.
-That's an overall **2x speed up!**
+That's **2x faster!**

 ## ActiveAdmin, Y U RELOAD?

-Now that the asset issue is fixed, let see what we can do to speed up page rendering.
-We decide to focus on rendering a page without changing any file.
+Now that the asset issue is fixed, let's see what we can do to speed up page rendering.
+We decide to focus on rendering a page without changing any files.

 ![Flame graph serve page](/images/posts/2015/apr/perf-flamegraph-before.png)

-As you can see, ActiveAdmin reloads its configuration files while this is unecessary.
-We've [submitted a patch](https://github.com/activeadmin/activeadmin/pull/3783) which saves about a second to render a page. **1.2x speed up!**
+As you can see, ActiveAdmin reloads its configuration files which isn't necessary.
+We've [submitted a patch](https://github.com/activeadmin/activeadmin/pull/3783) which saves about a second to render a page. **1.2x faster!**

 ## Routes, Y U RELOAD?

-The previous Flame Graph shows that the routes were reloaded with no reason as well.
-Digging into the Flame Graph, we figured that [rails_dev_tweaks](https://github.com/wavii/rails-dev-tweaks) was responsible of this.
-Upgrading it to the latest version fixed that bug and saved another two seconds. **1.4x speed-up!**
+The previous Flame Graph shows that the routes were reloaded with no reason, as well.
+Digging into the Flame Graph, we figured out that [rails_dev_tweaks](https://github.com/wavii/rails-dev-tweaks) was responsible for this.
+Upgrading to the latest version fixed that bug and saved another two seconds. **1.4x faster!**

 ## One worker is enough!

 Seven unicorn workers were used in dev environment in order to mitigate the slow asset issue.
-Now it's fixed, we get similar performances with a webrick server to run one request.
+Now that it's fixed, we get similar performances with a webrick server to run one request.

 Using one worker is obviously better for memory usage as it uses about 7x less memory.
-That prevents swapping and it speeds up the entire system.
+That prevents swapping and speeds up the entire system.

 It is also better for Rails code reloading and caching.
 When you change a ruby file, Rails reloads this file which take an extra 2 seconds.
-When you change an asset file, Rails has to recompile the assets which takes another extra 2 seconds on average.
+When you change an asset file, Rails has to recompile the assets which takes another extra 2 seconds, on average.
 With multiple workers, each worker has to reload and recompile the first time you hit it after a change.
-So changing a file is likely to not only impact the next request you perform but also the subsequent requests that hit a worker that's out of date.
+So changing a file is likely to not only impact the next request you perform but also the subsequent requests that hit a worker that's out-of-date.

-Here is a chart that demonstrate this problem using seven workers:
+Here is a chart that demonstrates this problem using seven workers:

 ![Response time for 7 workers](/images/posts/2015/apr/perf-chart-7-workers.png)